ptyspawn/ssp21-IKI/report.md

 ### TransactionIdResponse (2)

-The repsonse data is the DER encoded bytes of the following ASN.1 object definiton.
+The response data is the DER encoded bytes of the following ASN.1 object definition.

 ```
 TransactionIdResponse ::= SEQUENCE
 {
     -- random 256-bit transaction identifier generated by the authority --
     tid     TransactionIdentifier,
     -- the number of milliseconds for which the TID will remain valid --
     validForMs   DeviceTimestamp
 }
 ```

 The `validForMs` field indicates the number of milliseconds for which the TID will remain valid.
 It is informational only, and is